MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

         You'll see all the flows in that environment you have access to as an admin, including the ones that are soft deleted.

-    1. Using the **"displayName"** among other flow metadata, identify the flow you are trying to recover and note the name in **"name"** field.
+    1. Using the **"displayName"** among other flow metadata, identify the flow you're trying to recover and note the name in **"name"** field.

         In the following screenshot, the name of the flow is highlighted in green.
 You'll use this value for the next step.